Brought to you by The Allstate Foundation

 Here’s what you’ll find inside:

-Two Upstander posters to get kids thinking
+Two posters to inspire kids to be Upstanders

 This first lesson helps kids brainstorm what they already think and know about Upstanding.
 Then, it moves into building the schema they need to develop the compassion and empathy it takes to become Upstanders.

+In addition to our free posters and lessons, you’ll get a list of books to use in the classroom plus scenario cards for kids to use to practice their skills.
 The more resources you can use in the classroom, the better prepared you’ll feel to help kids learn exactly what to do to be an Upstander.

 Being kind is a movement that celebrates humanity.
 When we value our differences and understand that we all need each other, our world can grow.
 We can’t wait for you to see how your classroom community thrives after becoming student Upstanders.